KyriakosGian/Barcode-List-From-Excel/README.md

 ### Step 2-3:
 Name your work list (Optional).

-Select barcode height (Optional).
-Default is 35px.
+Select barcode height (Optional), default is 35px.

 ### Step 4:
 You are done!
 Print the results.